 6. Once the vegetables have reached the desired texture, take the pan off of the heat and transfer the veggies into a large bowl.
 It is not recommended to keep them in the hot pot, as they will continue to cook and will likely become over-steamed.

 Cooking tip: Avoid over-steaming, steaming at excessively high temperatures, or adding too much water to your steam pot, as these will likely all lead to a dull, tasteless soup.
 If the sweetness is lacking in your end result, try adding in a tablespoon of maple syrup to liven it up again.

 Preparing the Soup

-5. Serve in a small bowl and enjoy as a healthy snack or a light dinner.
-Feel free to garnish with additional shredded coconut, salt and/or pepper if your heart (or belly) desires!
+7. Serve in small bowls as a healthy snack, light meal, or tasty appetizer.
+Feel free to garnish with some shredded coconut, salt, pepper, and coconut oil if your palate calls.